Our Boarding House: Music

-In 1974, the Kitchener, Ontario, pop band known as Major Hoople's Boarding House charted a top-30 Canadian radio hit with the song "I'm Running After You".
+In 1975, the Kitchener, Ontario, pop band known as Major Hoople's Boarding House charted a top-30 Canadian radio hit with the song "I'm Running After You".
+Their songs "You Girl" reached #80 in 1976, and "Someone" was #89 in 1980.

 Cultural legacy

 The first recording of the term "hooplehead" appears in 1980, in Dennis Smith's Glitter and Ash ("The old man said, 'Speakin' of Maureen, you know she's been acting like a real hooplehead lately, like a kid they let out of Creedmoor [Psychiatric Center] by mistake.'").

 "Hooplehead", as used by the character Al Swearengen on the HBO Old West television series Deadwood, is an anachronism as it was "probably derive[d]" from Major Hoople.
 One etymologist, without giving citation, said, "The producer and head of the scriptwriting team, David Milch, has been reported as saying in essence that he picked something out of the air to serve as a suitable insult without great concern for its etymology.
 It seems he must have heard it somewhere and it came conveniently back to mind while writing the scripts.

+The name "Martha Hoople" was the basis of the title Mott the Hoople, a novel by Willard Manus, and Manus's novel's title in turn inspired the name of the British rock band Mott The Hoople.